North Carolina State Highway Patrol: Growth

-In 1931, the General Assembly increased the Patrol to 67 members and reduced the number of lieutenants to six.
-The Patrol was increased in size in 1933 to 121 members.
-Patrolmen were relieved of gasoline inspection duties and given responsibilities for issuing driver licenses and enforcing the new driver license laws.
+In 1933, the General Assembly detached the patrol from the State Highway and Public Works Commission and placed under the control of North Carolina Department of Revenue's Motor Vehicle Bureau.
+Legislation capped the force to 67 patrolmen and authorized it perform inspections of gasoline, oil and gasoline pumps.

 Without vehicular radios, patrolmen were issued 2 rolls of dimes each week so they could phone in for calls on a regular basis.
 Though the legislature authorized the patrol to establish a one-way statewide radio system in 1937, it had many areas of no reception (dead spots), especially in the far eastern coastal areas and more so in the rugged western mountains.
 The system was flawed in that patrolmen could not answer back.
 Poor reception made it hard for patrolmen to tell which patrolman was being called, even when they could hear the radio.
 If dispatchers could not locate a patrolman, they would call certain selected stores, gas stations and post offices in the particular patrolman's district and ask the employees or personnel to watch for and to flag the patrolman down the next time he was seen passing by and to tell him to call in.
 If patrolmen arrested a violator, they would have minor offenders follow them to the justice of the peace office or courthouse.
 If they physically arrested a violator, the patrolmen would hide their motorcycle in brush and drive an offender to the local jail in his own vehicle.

 All patrolmen were assigned individual vehicles in 1937, and over the passing decades, numerous executive, legislative, and administrative changes have occurred since the Patrol's creation.
 The duties and responsibilities have varied, different ranks have been designated, and the organizational structure has been modified to improve efficiency, to address the needs of the state and in response to changing technology.
 Examples included an expanded air wing after World War II, implementation of two-way radios, use of helicopters, abolition of fixed-wing aircraft, use of breath testing devices, K-9 dog units, body armor, pursuit vehicles such as Mustangs and Camaros, speed measurement instruments such as the "whammy" in the 1950s, later RADAR, VASCAR and LIDAR and more recently computerized dispatch through in-vehicle terminals.